Governance

 Advisory Board and Sub-Committee Membership

-The Advisory Board comprises a minimum of five members:
+The Advisory Board combines expert and lay members to maintain diverse and experienced oversight.
+It has a minimum of five members:

 • Jennifer Geach and Graeme Green represent the Athena® Herd Foundation.